satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 the code as well as faster development than individual programmers could normally contribute.
-These contributions can also be made well beyond the initial code review allowing for bugs to be detected and improvements to be made by noobs newdies contributors.
+These contributions can also be made well beyond the initial code review allowing for bugs to be detected and improvements to be made by new contributors.

 Enhancing code review systems for article review